Wiki · Governance · Last reviewed July 2, 2026

 Agent systems make the law operational.
 A media agent can generate a video, edit a voice track, resize an image, upload a file, repost it, or hand it to another service.
 Each step can preserve, damage, replace, or strip provenance signals.

-An agent workflow should log the source model, media type, transformation chain, disclosure state, export format, platform destination, and whether provenance survives compression, screenshotting, clipping, or reposting.
+An agent workflow should log the source model, media type, transformation chain, disclosure state, export format, platform destination, and whether provenance survives compression, screenshotting, clipping, reposting, transcription, transcoding, and CDN processing.
+A bot that silently strips metadata while "optimizing" an image can turn provenance into an audit failure.

 For a provider, the governance record should document whether the system crosses the statutory user threshold, which outputs are covered media, where the detection tool lives, whether an API is available, what provenance fields are emitted, and what access limits exist for abuse or security reasons.

-For procurement, California's law can be turned into a vendor questionnaire: latent disclosures, detector behavior, export formats, license controls, and metadata survival in common publishing workflows.
+For procurement, California's law can be turned into a vendor questionnaire: latent disclosures, manifest disclosure options, detector behavior, detector privacy, API access, export formats, license controls, provenance survival in common publishing workflows, and evidence that platform uploads do not strip signatures by default.

 Limits

 Provenance is evidence about origin and modification, not proof that content is true, consensual, lawful, harmless, or fairly contextualized.
-A human-made file can still mislead; an AI-labelled file can still be benign satire, illustration, accessibility support, or routine production work.
+A human-made file can still mislead; an AI-labeled file can still be benign satire, illustration, accessibility support, localization, or routine production work.

 The statute inherits technical fragility.
-Metadata can be stripped, watermarks can be attacked, signatures can be lost in conversion, detection tools can miss altered outputs, and visible labels can be ignored or misunderstood.
+Metadata can be stripped, watermarks can be attacked, signatures can be lost in conversion, detection tools can miss altered outputs, visible labels can be ignored or misunderstood, and provenance can become inconsistent across tools.
+NIST's synthetic-content report treats provenance, labeling, watermarking, and detection as complementary controls, not one complete solution.

 Review Record